 Applications & Tools

-In terms of the applications offered by Microsoft 365 and GSuite, both have a comparable suite.
-Both include a “word processing, spreadsheet, presentation, email, calendar, and contacts programs, along with video conferencing, messaging and note-taking" application, as shared by Computer World.
-In addition, both options include tools to help you create surveys, team sites, and notepads.
+In terms of the applications offered by Microsoft 365 and Google Workspace, both have a comparable suite.
+As shared by Computer World, both include a “word processing, spreadsheet, presentation, email, calendar, and contacts programs, along with video conferencing, messaging and note-taking" applications.
+Additionally, both Microsoft 365 and Google Workspace include tools to help you create surveys, team sites, and notepads.

 Collaboration & Communication